TareqAlKushari/Pandas-Salaries-Data-Analysis-using-Numpy-and-Pandas/README.md

-# Pandas-Salaries-Data-Analysis-using-Numpy-and-Pandas
-Pandas salaries data analysis using Numpy and Pandas in Python.

 # Pandas Salaries Data Analysis using Numpy and Pandas

 This project demonstrates a basic data analysis workflow using **NumPy** and **Pandas** to explore a salary dataset.
 It is designed as a beginner-friendly introduction to data wrangling, data cleaning, and basic analysis in Python.